 Pursuant to the terms of the CIRM Loan Agreement, CIRM agreed to disburse \$19,782,136 to Capricor over a period of approximately three and one-half years to support Phase II of Capricor's ALLSTAR clinical trial.
 On May 12, 2016, CIRM and the Company entered into an amendment to the CIRM Loan Agreement (the "CIRM Loan Amendment"), pursuant to which the parties agreed upon a schedule for future disbursements of the proceeds of the loan amount based upon the achievement of specified operational milestones.
-As a result of the CIRM Loan Amendment and because we decreased the number of patients enrolled in the ALLSTAR clinical trial, we determined that we would not need to take down the full amount available for disbursement under the CIRM Loan Agreement and, in addition, certain of the operational milestones tied to patient enrollment would not be met.
-We believe that the amount that will ultimately be disbursed to us will be approximately 70-75% of the total amount specified in the CIRM Loan Agreement, thus reducing the total amount of debt incurred thereunder.
+As a result of the CIRM Loan Amendment and because Capricor decreased the number of patients enrolled in the ALLSTAR clinical trial, Capricor determined that it would not need to take down the full amount available for disbursement under the CIRM Loan Agreement and, in addition, certain of the operational milestones tied to patient enrollment would not be met.
+The Company believes that the amount that will ultimately be disbursed to Capricor will be approximately 70-75% of the total amount specified in the CIRM Loan Agreement, thus reducing the total amount of debt incurred thereunder.

 Under the CIRM Loan Agreement, Capricor is required to repay the CIRM loan with interest at the end of the loan period.
 The loan also provides for the payment of a risk premium whereby Capricor is required to pay CIRM a premium of up to 500% of the loan amount upon the achievement of certain revenue thresholds.
 The loan has a term of five years and is extendable annually up to ten years at Capricor's option if certain conditions are met.
 The interest rate for the initial term is set at the one-year LIBOR rate plus 2% ("base rate"), compounded annually, and becomes due at the end of the fifth year.
 After the fifth year, if the term of the loan is extended and if certain conditions are met, the interest rate will increase by 1% over the base rate each sequential year thereafter, with a maximum increase of 5% over the base rate in the tenth year.
 CIRM has the right to cease disbursements if a no-go milestone occurs or certain other conditions are not met.
 The Company is also required to meet certain progress milestones set forth in the CIRM Notice of Loan Award with respect to the progress of the ALLSTAR clinical trial and manufacturing of the product.
+The Company expects to complete the final operational milestone under the terms of the CIRM Loan Agreement in November 2017.
 There is no assurance that CIRM will continue the disbursement of funds.